Julia-Tempering/Pigeons.jl/docs/src/pt.md

 their `state` fields; or alternatively, they could exchange their `chain` fields.
 Since we provide distributed implementations, we use the latter as it implies that amount of data exchanged between two machines during a swap can be made very small (two floats).
-This is remarkable that this cost does not vary with the dimensionality of the state space, in constrast to the naive implementation which would transmit states over the network.
+It is remarkable that this cost does not vary with the dimensionality of the state space, in constrast to the naive implementation which would transmit states over the network.
 See [Distributed PT](distributed.html) for more information on our distributed implementation.